PayDock/mobile-sdk-doc/digital-wallet-widgets/paypal.md

----
-title: PayPal Widget
+# PayPal Widget

-description: The MobileSDK provides a PayPal Widget that integrates with PayPal using a WebView component.
+The MobileSDK provides a PayPal Widget that integrates with PayPal using a WebView component.
 This handles the communication between PayPal and the SDK.
 Once completed, the WebView component returns the charge result.
----

-# {% $markdoc.frontmatter.title %}

-{% $markdoc.frontmatter.description %}

 ![PayPal View](/img/PayPal.png)